MarkusHelm/MarsRoverAssemblyGuide/README.md

 ## Assembly Guide

 Already got all required parts?
-Follow the [Mechanical Assembly Guide](./assembly_guide/readme.md)!
+See the [Mechanical Assembly Guide](./assembly_guide/readme.md)!

 ## Required Parts

 This is a summary of all the mechanical parts you need to build the rover.

-⚠️ Be very careful when ordering the parts!
+> ⚠️ Be very careful when ordering the parts!
 Many parts have multiple variants, some with very small differences.
 It is important that you get the exact parts listed!

 ### goBILDA Parts